8 Important Questions to Ask Before Approving Company Expenses

 Approving company expenses starts with a clear expense policy

-Although asking these questions will help you eliminate wastage and reduce rogue spending before it even happens, good spend management starts with a clear expense policy
+Although asking these questions will help you eliminate wastage and reduce rogue spending before it even happens, good spend management starts with a clear expense policy.

 With an expense policy, teams can access clear guidelines and ensure they spend efficiently and effectively.
 Not only will a policy standardize how your company spends money, it’ll also ensure you have the right checks and balances in place to reduce unnecessary costs, and it’ll safely unlock and speed up team spending without impeding on your business’s bottom line.